-She will regret her actions, because of how she will be treated by modern-day Pharisees, those who draw a huge distinction between the sacred and the profane and apply it to separate people into two categories - those with whom we can associate, and those whom we should assign to the dumpsters of life.
-Many who consider themselves sacred will reject her, or at the very least demand that she undergo long and rigorous, if ill-defined, cleansing rituals before she will be allowed, let alone welcomed, into their temples.
+What is perhaps even more tragic is the way that those who have tripped and fallen will be and are treated by modern-day Pharisees.
+These Pharisees are those who draw a huge distinction between the sacred and the profane and apply it to separate people into two categories - those with whom we can associate, and those whom we should assign to the dumpsters of life.
+Many who consider themselves sacred reject the fallen, or at the very least demand that they undergo long and rigorous, if ill-defined, cleansing rituals before they will be allowed, let alone welcomed, into their temples.